Posted on Saturday, June 14th, 2025 at 9:00 am

 Insurers use this to compare your capacity with your job duties.
 A supportive RFC form can make or break your claim.

-Finally, your doctor should write a statement for your disability claim.
-This letter should explain your condition, your prognosis, and why you’re unable to work.
+Finally, the doctor should write a statement for your disability claim.
+The doctor’s role in winning your case is crucial; their detailed documentation and professional opinion can provide the medical proof.
+This letter should explain your condition, prognosis, and why you cannot work.
 Note that the language your doctor uses matters.
-A simple, strong sentence like “In my medical opinion, the patient is unable to maintain full-time employment” is very persuasive.
+A simple, strong sentence like “In my medical opinion, the patient cannot maintain full-time employment” is very persuasive.

 How to Talk to Your Doctor About Supporting Your Disability Claim